theishangoswami/ForceFest18/README.md

-# ForceFest'18-CSI-WebEdge
+# Overall :
-Repository for CSI's submission for WebEdge in ForceFest'18 (Apeejay School, Sheikh Sarai)
+Repository for CSI's submission for WebEdge in ForceFest'18 (Apeejay School, Sheikh Sarai), an inter-school IT competetion.

-## Results
+## Results :
 2nd Position.# ForceFest18

+## Contributions :
+Aditya Dutt